semasuka/blog/_posts/2019-07-21-numpy-crash-course copy.md

 This post was a quick introduction to NumPy.
 In an upcoming post, we will work on some exciting exercises using NumPy to sharpen your skills, so stay tuned by subscribing to our mailing list.

-Find the jupyter notebook version of this post at my GitHub profile [here.](https://github.com/semasuka/blog/blob/gh-pages/ipynb/NumPy%20Crash%20Course.ipynb)
+Find the jupyter notebook version of this post on my GitHub profile [here.](https://github.com/semasuka/blog/blob/gh-pages/ipynb/NumPy%20Crash%20Course.ipynb)

 Thank you for reading this tutorial.
 I hope you have learned one or two things.
 If you like this post, please subscribe to stay updated with new posts, and if you have a thought or a question, I would love to hear it by commenting below.
 Remember keep learning!